lhj-dev/aaa/README.md

 # aaa
-just excise in my study time
+just verify what I learned about c/c++